Chess: Tournaments and matches

 Contemporary chess is an organized sport with structured international and national leagues, tournaments, and congresses.
 Thousands of chess tournaments, matches, and festivals are held around the world every year catering to players of all levels.

 Tournaments with a small number of players may use the round-robin format, in which every player plays one game against every other player.
-For a large numbers of players, the Swiss system may be used, in which each player is paired against an opponent who has the same (or as similar as possible) score in each round.
+For a large number of players, the Swiss system may be used, in which each player is paired against an opponent who has the same (or as similar as possible) score in each round.
 In either case, a player's score is usually calculated as 1 point for each game won and one-half point for each game drawn.
 Variations such as "football scoring" (3 points for a win, 1 point for a draw) may be used by tournament organizers, but ratings are always calculated on the basis of standard scoring.
-There are different ways to denote a player's score in a match or tournament, most commonly: P/G (points scored out of games played, e.g. 5½/8); P–A (points for and points against, e.g. 5½–2½); or +W−L=D (W wins, L losses, D draws, e.g. +4−1=3).
+A player's score may be reported as total score out of games played (e.g. 5½/8), points for versus points against (e.g. 5½–2½), or by number of wins, losses and draws (e.g. +4−1=3).